Darren Stark: Casting

 Scott Major, who would later appear in the serial as Lucas Fitzgerald, originated the role of Darren when the character appeared in a recurring capacity for three months in 1993.
 Producers decided to reintroduce the character in 1996.
 Thousands of actors auditioned for the role, including 19 year old Todd MacDonald.
 MacDonald's audition and the subsequent recalls were held in Sydney.
 He was then flown to Melbourne, where the actors were "whittled" down to five, before MacDonald was told he won the part.
 He then had to choose between Neighbours and the lead role in a touring production of Romeo and Juliet, which he had also successfully auditioned for.
 He choose Neighbours and said he was "thrilled" about being cast.
 He was contracted until May 1997, and admitted that he was worried about being typecast in a soap opera, so he only signed up for one year, but he later agreed to do a further six months.
 He commented "Then we'll renegotiate the contract.
 I guess they'll work out whether Darren goes back to jail or stays."

 MacDonald felt the show gave him "valuable experience in front of the camera".
-But he found it difficult being in the public eye, and recounted a time where he was recognised at a cricket match and the crowd called out his character's name to him.
+But he found it difficult being in the public eye, and recounted a time when he was recognised at a cricket match and the crowd called out his character's name to him.
 He called it "one of the worst nights of my life."
 He explained that he started avoiding people and found it hard to take public transport, but added that "sometimes it's very warming to be recognised."
 After 20 months in the role, MacDonald left Neighbours and filmed his final scenes in late 1997.
 MacDonald told a TV Week reporter that he always planned to leave after around 18 months and was not going because of anything he liked or disliked about the show.
 He stated "This show has taught me a hell of a lot.
 I feel like I'm graduating again."
 MacDonald planned to look for TV, stage or film work and wanted to stay in Melbourne, where he had been based for Neighbours.
 MacDonald initially refused to reveal how his character departed the show, but said he was not being killed off and the door was open to a possible return.
 His exit scenes aired in April 1998.